gabriel-fortin-leblanc/ggames/README.md

 The algorith is based on *[TODO:AutorName]*'s [paper] *[TODO:PaperURL]*.

 ## Contribute
-Feel free to ask the permission to contribute by improving the existing algorithms or implement another reachability algorithm to this project!
+Feel free to ask the permission to contribute by improving the existing algorithms or implement another reachability problem to this project!

 ## Contact
-If you have any further questions, feel free to send an email to *[TODO:email]*
+If you have any further questions or want to contribute, feel free to send an email to *[TODO:email]*